 The Commission has set forth the following action items to fulfill this priority and objectives for this Strategic Plan period.
-[Brackets indicate committees with jurisdiction to oversee action item].

-- 1. Provide regular and ongoing information to Compacting States through weekly, monthly, and quarterly communications and reports about its committee and product operations activities.

-[MANAGEMENT COMMITTEE] - 2.
-Provide live and on-demand training programs and tutorials for Compacting States, company filers, and consumer representatives about various aspects of the Compact and offer ongoing training on Uniform Standards and current product development.
-[MANAGEMENT COMMITTEE] - 3.
-Convene focus groups of Compacting States (regulators and legislators), industry representatives and company filers, and consumers and consumer representatives to identify informational needs and improvements to the website and Insurance Compact notices.

-[MANAGEMENT COMMITTEE] - 4.
-Develop a program to create product line discussion groups coordinatedled by Insurance Compact Office staff composed of interested regulators, legislators, industry and company representatives, consumer representatives and interested parties to discuss current activities and items of interest on a regular basis for the purpose of exchange of information and informed decision making by Compact members.
-[MANAGEMENT COMMITTEE]
+- 1. Provide regular and ongoing information to Compacting States through weekly, monthly, and quarterly communications and reports about its committee and product operations activities. - 2.
+Provide live and on-demand training programs and tutorials for Compacting States, company filers, and consumer representatives about various aspects of the Compact and offer ongoing training on Uniform Standards and current product development. - 3.
+Convene focus groups of Compacting States (regulators and legislators), industry representatives and company filers, and consumers and consumer representatives to identify informational needs and improvements to the website and Insurance Compact notices. - 4.
+Develop a program to create product line groups led by Insurance Compact Office staff composed of interested regulators, industry and company representatives, consumer representatives and interested parties to discuss current activities and items of interest on a regular basis.

-- 5. Develop a comprehensive professional development program for the Insurance Compact Office team to ensure training in current best practices and developments in respective professional fields and creation of a succession planning strategy.
-[FINANCE COMMITTEE] - 6.
-Engage members and state and federal partners to explore ways to strengthen the legal foundation of the Insurance Compact and Partner with NAIC, NCOIL, NCSL and Council of State Governments (CSG)-to develop a-reference materials book regarding the Insurance Compact to be used as a guideresource for executive, legislative and judicial branches of government Compacting States and courts when working with Compact approved products use in understanding the Insurance Compact.
-[REGULATORY COUNSEL COMMITTEE] - 7.
-Work with the NAIC to restructure the Commission's repayment of start-up capital to maximize the Commission's ability to balance repayment with sustainability over the next ten years.
-[MANAGEMENT COMMITTEE AND AUDIT COMMITTEE] - 8.
+- 5. Develop a comprehensive professional development program for the Insurance Compact Office team to ensure training in current best practices and developments in respective professional fields and creation of a succession planning strategy. - 6.
+Partner with NAIC, NCOIL, NCSL and Council of State Governments (CSG) to develop a reference book regarding the Insurance Compact to be used as a guide for Compacting States and courts when working with Compact-approved products. - 7.
+Work with the NAIC to restructure the Commission's repayment of start-up capital to maximize the Commission's ability to balance repayment with sustainability over the next ten years. - 8.
 Working with the NAIC, provide regular updates to Committees, Task Forces and Working Groups with jurisdiction over product lines authorized by the Insurance Compact regarding its activities.
 Working with other state-based organizations including NCOIL, NCSL and CSG, provide regular updates on the Insurance Compact at its meetings or through other forms of targeted communication.
-[MANAGEMENT COMMITTEE] - 9.
-Conduct review of the Insurance Compact Bylaws to assess consistency with current governance structure and with governance best practices of interstate membership organizations and solicit feedback from the Compacting States to develop a report and recommendation regarding the effectiveness of the current structure, procedures, communications and opportunities for improvements.
-[COMMISSION AND MANAGEMENT COMMITTEE]